log1cs/GoodixParcel/README.md

 ## Summary

-On Android 14, Goodix just straight showing a stack corruption in the logcat everytime it tries to read fingerprint in Fingerprint setup:
+On modern Android versions, Goodix just straight up showing a stack corruption in the logcat everytime it tries to read fingerprint in Fingerprint setup:

 ```